shivamprasad1001/WeatherDetail_Hackathon_1_Project/README.md

 Our Weather App is a web application that provides users with real-time weather information for any location.
 The app fetches weather data using the Weather API, ensuring accurate and up-to-date information.

+You can check out the live version of our app [here](https://shivamprasad1001.github.io/WeatherDetail_Hackathon_1_Project/).

 ## Features

 - **Real-time Weather Data**: Get the latest weather conditions, including temperature, humidity, wind speed, and more.